[Skip to Content]

 What Kind of Bra to Buy?

 Besides sports bras, there are a lot of other types of bras.
-The most natural-looking bra is a soft-cup bra, which doesn't do much to change the shape of a girl's breasts.
+The most natural-looking bra is a soft-cup bra, which doesn't do much to change the shape of the breasts.
 Soft-cup bras come in different fabrics and thicknesses and some may have an underwire.
 Underwire is a U-shaped wire inside the fabric that goes under the breasts to help support them.
 If a girl's breasts are C cup or larger, an underwire bra is a good choice.

 Breasts are just one sign that a girl is getting older and on her way to becoming a woman.
-If a girl has questions or concerns about breasts or bras, the good news is that there are plenty of women and older girls to ask.
+If you have questions or concerns about breasts or bras, talk to your mom or another older female family member or friend.
+If you're worried about how your breasts are growing, your doctor is also a good source of information.